-Attyn, a 10th grader, always thought it was “normal” that his neighborhood in Grand Rapids, Mich., wasn’t quite as safe and well-kept as other parts of town.
+For example, Attyn, a member of the GRPMS Class of 2024, always thought it was “normal” that his neighborhood in Grand Rapids wasn’t quite as safe and well-kept as other parts of town.
 He took it for granted that he felt welcome in some neighborhoods, and not others.

-But then he took a course at his high school that opened his eyes to local history, to the legacy of racist housing policies, to his own family’s story, and to the forces that make Grand Rapids the dynamic city it is today.
+But then he took a course at his high school in partnership with a local nonprofit that opened his eyes to the forces that make Grand Rapids the dynamic city it is today.
+Attyn learned about the local history, and how the legacy of racist housing policies affected his own family’s story.

 Schools With Community Partnerships at the Center

-“These partnerships empower our students to be change-makers in their communities, no matter where they go,” said Chris Hanks, GRPMS’s principal.
+“These partnerships empower our students to be change-makers in their communities, no matter where they go,” said Hanks.
 “Our scholars bring their own expertise to these partnerships, but they’re also learning important things like collaboration, teamwork, and communication skills.”

-One of the more dynamic partnerships at GRPMS is with The Diatribe, a local arts nonprofit that provides young people in the Grand Rapids area with curriculum and classes blending poetry and other forms of creative writing with social justice topics, such as fair housing and racial equity.
+One of the more dynamic partnerships at GRPMS is with The Diatribe, a local arts nonprofit for young people in the Grand Rapids area.
+The program provides curriculum and classes that blend both poetry and other forms of creative writing with social justice topics, such as fair housing and racial equity.

 As part of the partnership, 10th graders from Grand Rapids take a nine-week course led by Diatribe artists, focusing on the history of housing inequality in Grand Rapids.
-They learn about red-lining—the practice of excluding certain groups such as Black people from certain neighborhoods—and its long-term negative impact on residents, Grand Rapids’ communities, and the entire city.
+They learn about red-lining—the practice of excluding certain groups such as Black people from certain neighborhoods—and its long-term negative impacts on residents, Grand Rapids’ communities, and the entire city as a whole.

-Students tour various neighborhoods, explore the city’s gorgeous, dynamic murals, and learn about how discriminatory housing practices have shaped the city.
+Students tour various neighborhoods, explore the city’s gorgeous, dynamic murals, and learn about how discriminatory housing practices have shaped the way their city looks and feels.
 But the course is more than just lessons and field trips.
-Students discuss what they’re learning and grapple with their reactions to learning through poetry, creative writing, and spoken word.
-They finish their learning journey by delivering presentations to their classmates.
+Students discuss what they’re learning and grapple with their reactions by creating poetry, story-telling, and spoken word pieces.
+They finish by sharing their learning journeys with their classmates.

 The partnership with The Diatribe fits closely with courses GRPMS students take that survey Black history, slavery, Reconstruction, the Great Migration, and the Civil Rights Movement, among other topics.
 The courses aim to blend history with social justice and English language arts in a way that makes the past feel relevant to students’ lives.